jasonp000/angry-umbrella/4-four-dirty-dishes/readme.md

-# #4 - Four Dirty Dishes David - Cleanup and variablize and modularize and modernize
+# #4 - Four Dirty Dishes David - Variablize and clean up our code

 We should clean up what we have, and update our stuff a bit.
 What we have doen so far is fairly limited, and can be greatly expanded by using variables and modules and some additional settings.